jrpool/jsonresume-theme-a11y/README.md

 Before this theme renders an introducer in an output file, the theme first checks to see whether you want it “translated”.
 That means converted from its text in the source file to some other text.

 To tell the theme to translate introducers, include a `legend` property at the root level of your source file.
 Make the value of the `legend` property an object with 2 properties: `format` and `data`.
-The value of `format` should be `hide`, and the value of `data` should be an object.
-The `data` object should have a property for each introducer that you want translated.
+The value of `format` is `hide`, and the value of `data` is an object.
+The `data` object has a property for each introducer that you want translated.
 Use the original text as the property name, and the translation as the property value.

+You don’t need to have all introducers translated.
+If any introducer is missing from your legend, it will be rendered without translation.

 Example: